belovanna/belovanna.github.io/_pages/about.md

   image: assets/images/banner.jpg
 ---

 Hi!
-I'm a big fan of Mathematical Modelling, Data Analysis, and Statistics.
+I'm a big fan of Mathematical Modelling, Statistics, and  Data Analysis.
 I like working in R (especially fond of Tidyverse) and learning new techy things.
 My most recent discovery is Jekyll, which is responsible for this website being on and running.
+[Download CV][1]

+[1]:{{ /_download/cv_HB.pdf}}/_download/cv_HB.pdf

 ### Education: